bigwiv/Biopython-cn/en/chr04.rst

 classes do deal with them:

  **ExactPosition**
-    ®C As its name suggests, this class represents a position which is specified as exact along the sequence.
+    ‚Äì As its name suggests, this class represents a position which is specified as exact along the sequence.
 This is represented as just a number, and you can get the position by looking at the ``position`` attribute of the object.
 **BeforePosition**
-    ®C This class represents a fuzzy position that occurs prior to some specified site.
+    ‚Äì This class represents a fuzzy position that occurs prior to some specified site.
 In GenBank/EMBL notation, this is represented as something like ```<13'``, signifying that the real position is located somewhere less than 13.
 To get the specified upper boundary, look at the ``position`` attribute of the object.
 **AfterPosition**
-    ®C Contrary to ``BeforePosition``, this class represents a position that occurs after some specified site.
+    ‚Äì Contrary to ``BeforePosition``, this class represents a position that occurs after some specified site.
 This is represented in GenBank as ```>13'``, and like ``BeforePosition``, you get the boundary number by looking at the ``position`` attribute of the object.
 **WithinPosition**
-    ®C Occasionally used for GenBank/EMBL locations, this class models a position which occurs somewhere between two specified nucleotides.
+    ‚Äì Occasionally used for GenBank/EMBL locations, this class models a position which occurs somewhere between two specified nucleotides.
-    In GenBank/EMBL notation, this would be represented as °Æ(1.5)°Ø, to represent that the position is somewhere within the range 1 to 5.
+    In GenBank/EMBL notation, this would be represented as ‚Äò(1.5)‚Äô, to represent that the position is somewhere within the range 1 to 5.
 To get the information in this class you have to look at two attributes.
 The ``position`` attribute specifies the lower boundary